-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 - NASA

+But there’s a third important instrument included on InSight.
 A pair of antennas and a radio transmitter will record how much the planet shakes and wobbles as it orbits.

-That will help scientists learn more about Mars’ iron-rich core, like how big the core is, and whether it’s a liquid or solid.
+That will help scientists learn more about Mars’ iron-rich core – they hope to find out how big the core is and whether it’s a liquid or solid.

-NASA went on a similar mission to check up on Mars about ten years ago.
+NASA went on a similar mission to examine Mars about 10 years ago.
 The Phoenix mission landed on the planet in 2008.

 - source